 Brian then tried the local after dinner drink, sciacchetrà (say: shi-ket-ra).
 Online we read, “A spirit lives within each bottle – the current winemaker and all those that came before him.”

 Those were our first two days in Cique Terre.
-We also went swimming in a roped-off, precarious area with rock hopping and rock diving, had the best cinnamon gelato, met a woman who sells wine in Florida (who we later met in Venice, Italy!!!) and got stuck in the city because of a train strike and had to be driven to Florence by our landlords.
+We also went swimming in a roped-off, precarious area with rock hopping and rock diving, had the best cinnamon gelato, met a woman who sells wine in Florida (who we later met again in Venice, Italy!) and got stuck in the city because of a train strike and had to be driven to Florence by our landlords.
 But those are stories for another day…